Workbench Command is a set of command-line tools that can be used to perform simple and complex operations within Connectome Workbench.

 wb_command -surface-sphere-project-unproject

-<sphere-unproject-from> - <sphere-project-to> deformed to the desired
+<sphere-unproject-from> - <sphere-project-to>, deformed to the desired

-output space
+output registration

-<sphere-out> - output - the output sphere
+<sphere-out> - output - <sphere-in> after the deformations are applied

-the difference between two separate files - the starting sphere, and the
+difference between two separate files - the starting sphere, and the

 registered sphere.
 Since the starting sphere of the registration may not

-have vertex correspondence to any other sphere (often, it is a native
+have vertex correspondence to any other sphere (often, it is a

-deformations across subjects, etc.
+these spherical deformations across subjects, etc.

 The purpose of this command is to be able to apply these deformations